Experts in science policy from across Europe, have expressed some nuanced scepticism at the new EC scientific advice mechanism

 Time will tell how the new EC advice mechanisms will fit in with external science advice players such as the International Network for Government Science Advice (INGSA); a network created in 2014 to develop an agenda for global science policy discussions.
 It is constituted of academics and practioners involved in the emerging field of science advice to government; their members include, among others, a number of CSAs from New Zealand, the UK, Quebec and Malaysia.
 By autumn, is should be clearer whether the SAM will be about science advice, or camel design.

 Do you believe in the efficiency of the new scientific advice mechanism recently introduced?

-Featured image credit: European Union 2014 - European Parliament
+Featured image credit: CC-BY-NC-ND 2.0 by the European Parliament

 EuroScientist is looking for contributors!

 If you would like to write guest posts in EuroScientist magazine, send us your suggestions of articles at email@example.com.

 Latest posts by Michele Catanzaro (see all)

 - Scientific advice for politics: The European way - 18 July, 2017